 Who would want to get off a comfortable couch and check how the chicken is doing in the oven?
 Or fall asleep with the sounds of a working washing machine and dishwasher?
 And to put your vacation on hold and rush home not to flood your neighbors is just ridiculous.

 Smart home is a complex of technologies allowing to spend less time on household duties by setting the living safety system and creating a universal network for controlling a household appliances using your smartphone.

-Or event smart protection tripping device for selective shutdown of appliances (e.g. iron) or lighting inside of the house, by controlling voltage and power consumption in the network.
+Or even a smart protection tripping device for selective shutdown of appliances (e.g. iron) or lighting inside of the house, by controlling voltage and power consumption in the network.

 In Europe, for example, residential buildings consume 40% of all produced power.
 Housing services and utilities comprise 36% of СО2 emissions (for comparison: transportation segment produces 30% of the total carbon dioxide amount).
-So it’s easy to imagine energy consumption of a residential area in CIS countries.
+So, it’s easy to imagine energy consumption of a residential area in the CIS countries.